OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:45

-that you may be children of your Father in heaven.
-He causes His sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
+so that you may be children of your Father in heaven.
+He causes His sun to rise on both the evil and the good, and sends rain on the righteous and the unrighteous.

 ## Matthew 5:46